top of page

 -

 How much does the TTS course cost?
 Tell me about discounts and scholarships!Course Fees: The Duke-UNC Tobacco Treatment Specialist Training Program cost is $1,300.
+Beginning Summer 2025, our course fee will increase to $1,350.
 This fee includes online access to the TTS course portal (for access to self-paced course content), 4 virtual (synchronous) course sessions, a comprehensive training manual, and application and CME processing fees.
-There are additional fees due to NAADAC for individuals wishing to become certified; please see the NAADAC site for more information.
+There are additional fees due for individuals wishing to become certified; please see our Certification page for more information on national certification as a tobacco treatment professional.
 Partial Scholarships: We offer partial scholarships to participants who work in a setting that targets underserved or vulnerable populations (e.g. a community health center, health department, behavioral health facility, AHEC, etc.) AND commit to supporting or providing tobacco treatment services to clients in such settings.
 These scholarships are also available for full time students pursuing a degree in a public, behavioral, or medical healthcare-related field.
 These $300 scholarships reduce the tuition to $1,000.
 If you meet the eligibility requirements, you will indicate that during the registration process, describe your eligibility, and the scholarship discount will be applied to your total before you complete payment.
 Please contact us regarding scholarships if you have questions.
 Early Bird Discount: Register early to receive a $150 tuition discount off full tuition.
 Deadlines vary by training.
-Early Bird discount is not applicable for participants who receive a partial scholarship.
-The Early Bird discount is not available for 1-day intensive trainings.
+The Early Bird discount is not applicable for participants who receive a partial scholarship for TTS course fees.
+The Early Bird discount is not available for CE Short Courses.

 -